 James N. Druckman, Martin Kifer, and Michael Parkin

 The Internet offers political candidates a new way to campaign.
 Part of the Internet's novelty comes from technological options not available in most other media.
 Candidates, however, must weigh various benefits and costs in using a given technological innovation.
 For example, technology that allows for increased interactivity between users may lead to a more stimulating website but it also has the potential to distract users from the campaign's central message.
-In this paper, we use data from 444 congressional campaign websites, over two elections, to examine how candidates approach Web technology.
-We also investigate the factors that lead candidates to either utilize or avoid particular technological features.
-We show that technological adoption is determined by both practical and strategic political considerations.
+In this paper, the researchers use data from 444 congressional campaign websites, over two elections, to examine how candidates approach Web technology.
+They also investigate the factors that lead candidates to either utilize or avoid particular technological features.
+They show that technological adoption is determined by both practical and strategic political considerations.
 Of particular interest is that the competitiveness of a candidate's race leads the candidate to use more sophisticated presentation technologies but less advanced interactive innovations, since these latter options interfere with the candidate's message.